DrShnitzel/DrShnitzel/README.md

 ## Experience

-### senior backend engineer at Kayzen (June 2022 - present)
+### senior+ backend engineer at Kayzen (June 2022 - present)

-I got great expirience working in international team and got the opportunity to take the initiative

-- Solved DB perfomance issues
+I really enjoy working in an international and multicultural team.
+It's an amazing experience that enhances both personal growth and team collaboration.
+Some things that I did here:

+- Led strategic optimizations of the AWS infrastructure, significantly improving cost-efficiency, reducing latency, enhancing performance
 - Made tests green again by writing scripts that removed crasing tests, fixed as much tests as possible and skiped failed testes.
+- Upgraded old, clunky technologies to newer, secure ones.
+Not only was this a big win for security, but it also made everyone’s work a lot easier.
+- Solved code and database performance issues, speeding up some requests by up to 1000 times
-- Automated routene tasks(e.g. updating expired keys for 3d party services)
+- Automated routene tasks(e.g. updating expired keys for 3d party services, debugging scripts etc)
+- Thought countless timezone and daylightsaving issues
+- Worked on adding new business features, like the ability to compare different stats over time periods

-### senior backend engineer at SberMarket (April 2021 - June 2022)
+### senior+ backend engineer at SberMarket (April 2021 - June 2022)

 SberMarket(https://sbermarket.ru) is the biggest e-grocery in Russia with dozens of millions of customers.
 Therefore it is pretty high-loaded (it's already 500k+ rpm and rapidly growing).